ivansaul/CLI-Video-Compressor/README.md

 - `--overwrite`, `-w`: Overwrites the output file if it already exists.
 - `--delete-original`, `-d`: Deletes the original video after successful compression.
 - `--codec`, `-c`: Specifies the video codec to use for compression(`h264`, `libx265`).
 Default is `h264`.
-- `--verbose`, `-v`: Enables debugging mode for more information during the process.

 > [!IMPORTANT]
 > The H265 (`libx265`) codec offers superior compression quality and produces smaller file sizes compared to `H264`.
 However, encoding with H265 is more time-consuming and requires significantly more processing power.
 If you have a modern GPU and enough time for encoding, H265 is an excellent choice for reducing file sizes without sacrificing quality.